timwright12/vets-website/docs/forms-library/src/my-first-form.md

 | What's the benefit description for this form? | 'new form benefits' | This is a short description of what benefit the form you are working on is for.
 This doesn't show up anywhere on the front end and can be changed later if you need to |
 | Which form template would you like to start with? | SIMPLE: A single-chapter form with a single field | Our form generator can create three different types of forms with three different levels of complexity.
 This is how complex your form will be and what the generator should generate for you |

 The answer you give to the question `Which form template would you like to start with?` will change what folders, files, and code are created - The more complex of a form you answer in this question the more folders, files and code the generator will create for you.
-In the sample answers given above we went with the answer `SIMPLE: A single-chapter form with a single field`.
+In the sample answers given above, we went with the answer `SIMPLE: A single-chapter form with a single field`.
 If you use this answer, along with the other sample answers shown in the table above, this will create the following folders and files inside the vets-website/src/applications directory -

 ```
 new-form